henly09/PlantApp_CAP102/README.md

 		ManGo is an agricultural mobile-based application where it helps the user to grow healthy fruit mango crops with the guide of the application that we will create.
 ManGo also has a feature similar to StackOverflow where users can share ideas and information with other users of the application.
-It will can be also use as a handbook due to the information that will store in the application.
+It can be also used as a handbook due to the information that will store in the application.
 The main feature of this app is that it has an image processing system where it can identify whether the harvested mango is categorized on the list (unripe, ripe, overripe, rotten).